If you’re looking for the best travel backpack for Europe, then you’ve come to the right place!

-If you prefer to keep your luggage organized in small sections or keep certain things separate, consider using packing cubes.
-Packing cubes will make access to your stuff much easier, you can find an item without having to spill the contents of your bag.
+If you prefer to keep your luggage organized in small sections or keep certain things separate, packing cubes are your answer.
+The best packing cubes will make access to your stuff much easier, you can find an item without having to spill the contents of your bag.

 In case you don’t pack your bag to full capacity and you don’t want it looking bulky, you use external compression straps to reduce the size of the bag.
 Some big backpack come with several adjustable compression straps, and they are useful when needed.
 Interior compression straps are also great for keeping your belongings in place and maximizing space.

 A water-resistant backpack will protect your stuff from the elements.
 If a drizzle or rain meets you, you’ll be sure your clothes, books and important documents are dry and safe.
 Alternatively, you can opt for a rain cover for your backpack, this may be the better option because no backpack is 100% rain-proof.
 Some backpacks come with rain covers, but you can also buy one separately.

 There are two major types of backpacks, the traditional top-loading backpacks and the front-loading (also called panel-loading backpacks).
 Top-loading backpacks are majorly hiking-style backpacks while the front-loading backpacks are primarily for traveling.

 The difference between the two pack design is simply how they open.
 Hiking-style backpacks are designed to open at the top using drawstrings while travel backpacks are designed to unzip like suitcases.

 With front-loading or travel backpacks, it’s much easier to keep your belongings organized for easy access during a long trip because they’re designed solely for travel.
 Unlike the top-loading or hiking backpack where you’re forced to unpack the entire bag before you’ll find what you’re looking for.